 If James Brokenshire really wants to help tackle the capital’s housing crisis then it’s the treasury he should be writing to, not the Mayor of London.

 Tom Copley AM is Labour’s London Assembly Housing SpokespersonLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.